kpishere/SPIButtonController_BBB/README.md

   - `src/main.rs` — creates the response queue, tracks pending requests in a map, and correlates incoming responses to original triggers.

 - **Build & run**: Build with `cargo build --release` and run with a config path.
 If using `klipper:` commands, ensure `klipper.base_url` is configured.

-- **Notes & extensions**:
-  - If your Klipper server requires authentication, extend `send_klipper_command` to add auth headers using `api_key`.
-  - Consider adding retries, timeouts, or persistence for the `pending` map if durability across daemon restarts is required.

 Solution: